 - 3.9.1.4 Critical Non-production areas used for the storage of equipment, raw materials, finished products, packaging, or product contact utensils are cleaned and maintained to prevent contamination of product, raw materials, or equipment. - Explanation of the change: The language was modified to include packaging, as food contact packaging should be handled as an ingredient.
-The words "raw materials" were replaced by "materials" to expand the requirement to include work-in-progress, other ingredients, processing aids, and other materials as applicable. - Guidance on evaluation of criteria: Food Safety Professionals will expand the rating to all storage areas and warehouses present.
+"Raw materials" was replaced by "materials" to expand the requirement to include work-in-progress, other ingredients, processing aids, and other materials as applicable. - Guidance on evaluation of criteria: Food Safety Professionals will expand rating to all storage areas and warehouses present.